robertwesner / simple-mvc-php

 New project

-This creates a new project with the required folder structure and is the preferred way of use.
+This creates a new project with the required folder structure.

 composer create-project robertwesner/simple-mvc-php-template